mengchen-tam/redshift-idle-analyzer/README_EN.md

 ### Q: Any special considerations for China regions?
 A:
 - Default support for China Beijing region (cn-north-1)
+- Support for China Ningxia region (cn-northwest-1)
 - Uses RMB pricing based on latest AWS China region prices
 - Serverless RPU calculation: 1 RPU = 4 x RA3.XLPlus, minimum 8 RPU
 - Ensure using China region AWS credentials

+### Q: How accurate are Global regions and pricing?
+A: **Important Notes**:
+- **Testing Scope**: This tool has been thoroughly tested primarily in China regions (cn-north-1, cn-northwest-1)
+- **Global Regions**: US, Europe, Asia-Pacific and other Global regions have not been fully tested and may have compatibility issues
+- **Pricing Data**: All instance and RPU prices are hardcoded based on AWS official pricing as of January 2024
+- **Pricing Accuracy**:
+  - China region prices are relatively accurate and regularly updated
+  - Global region prices are for reference only and may differ from actual prices
+  - Recommend verifying current AWS official pricing before use

+**Recommendations**:
+- Test functionality in a test environment before using in Global regions
+- Regularly check AWS official pricing pages to confirm price accuracy
+- Use cost estimation results as reference and conduct more detailed cost analysis

 ## 🔧 Troubleshooting